Erik Swoope: College statistics

-Professional career
+Professional football career

 Indianapolis Colts

-After going undrafted in the 2014 NFL Draft, Swoope signed with the Indianapolis Colts on May 11, 2014. and was waived on August 30.
+After going undrafted in the 2014 NFL draft, Swoope signed with the Indianapolis Colts on May 11, 2014. and was waived on August 30.
 The Colts then signed Swoope to their practice squad on September 1, and on January 19, 2015, he signed a reserve/future contract to remain with the Colts.
 Swoope was waived by the Colts on September 5, and signed to the practice squad the next day.
 On December 30, 2015, Swoope was elevated to the active roster for the first time, after Dwayne Allen was placed on injured reserve.

 Swoope started his first career game against the Denver Broncos during Week 2 of the 2016 season.
 Swoope caught his first career touchdown in a 34–6 win over the Minnesota Vikings in Week 15.

 On September 4, 2017, Swoope was placed on injured reserve after undergoing minor knee surgery in August 2017.

 On September 13, 2018, Swoope was waived by the Colts and was signed to the practice squad the next day.
 He was promoted back to the active roster on September 22, 2018.
 He was waived again on September 28, 2018 and re-signed to the practice squad.
 He was promoted back to the active roster on October 3, 2018.
 One day later, he scored his first touchdown since the 2016 season against the New England Patriots in a 38–24 loss on Thursday Night Football.
 On December 11, 2018, Swoope was waived by the Colts.